-Kate Aldrich (Tricia Helfer) had it all, a good career and a happy marriage, or so she thought as when her husband Dan (David Cubitt) leaves her for Laura (Estella Warren) she has a break down.
-After recovering and dealing with shared custody of their daughter Izzy (Genea Charpentier), in her own strained way, Kate begins to have premonitions that things are not right and Izzy is in danger from Laura.
-The trouble is that no one believes her and even her close friend Hugh (Dylan Neal) wonders whether Kate is manifesting these dreams out of hurt over Laura taking her place as Izzy's mum and Dan's wife.
-The question is, is this all in Kate's head or is she right and Laura isn't the perfect mum she is making herself out to be?
+Kate Aldrich (Tricia Helfer - Hidden Crimes) had it all, a good career and a happy marriage, or so she thought as when her husband Dan (David Cubitt) leaves her for Laura (Estella Warren - Kangaroo Jack) she suffers a break down.
+After recovering and dealing with shared custody of their daughter, Izzy (Genea Charpentier - Run for Your Life), in her own strained way, Kate begins to have premonitions that things are not right and Izzy is in danger from Laura.
+The trouble is that no one believes her and even her close friend, Hugh (Dylan Neal - A Wife's Nightmare), wonders whether Kate is manifesting these dreams out of hurt over Laura taking her place as Izzy's mum and Dan's wife.
+The question is; is this all in Kate's head or is she right and Laura isn't the perfect mum she is making herself out to be?

 I will keep this review of "Dangerous Intuition" to three things with the third of which being a spoiler because without it this made for TV movie sounds ordinary.
 But let me start with what is good and I imagine that any woman who finds herself being left by her husband for another woman and then having to share custody of their child has to deal with various emotional issues.
 There must be the basic feeling of abandonment especially if the daughter is as fond of the stepmother as she he is the mother and then there must be the fear of whether this other woman is a good mother or not.
 As such the basics of "Dangerous Intuition" are good as it uses these basic building blocks to develop something more.